A Motivational Moral Story

 Our first three headed Eagle makes their plan to separate themselves from the other two heads.
 With careful timing and precision our three headed Eagle takes a sharp knife and quickly cuts the other two heads off in one fell swoop.

 For just a moment all is content in our Eagles world.
 There is no more fighting and arguing between the other two heads and our Eagle feels at peace.

-However as our Eagle leaps from the tree tops, stretching his wings ready for a celebratory flight, he suddenly finds himself completely off balance and totally out of control.
+However as our Eagle leaps from the tree tops, stretching his wings ready for a celebratory flight.
+He suddenly finds himself completely off balance and totally out of control.
 Try as he might our Eagle cannot gain composure without his other two heads.
-With the ground rushing ever closer there is only going to be one inevitable outcome and our Eagle hits the ground with a nasty thud.
+With the ground rushing ever closer there is only going to be one inevitable outcome.
+Our Eagle hits the ground with a nasty thud.

 The second of our three headed Eagles has a different kind of plan.
 His plan is to use kindness and compassion toward his situation and so begins to meditate.
 He focused his attention on his breathing, breathing in, breathing out, becoming truly present in the moment.
 Slowly he witnesses a calming with the chatter of his other two heads.

 With this calming came a quietness slowly the other two heads began to shrink every so slightly.
 Seeing the other two heads become smaller and smaller was all our Three headed Eagle needed to know that his plan was working.

 With a determined effort, closely following every breath and the silence that comes with it.
 The two heads shrink ever more slightly and became increasingly quieter.
 Until finally they disappeared altogether, our three headed Eagle had found his true freedom.

 Moral of the Story: